unagpal/llama_pruning_quantization/README.md

 B. Wandb Dashboard

-View training and evaluation metrics here: Wandb Dashboard Link (Replace with actual link)
+View training and evaluation metrics here: [Wandb Dashboard Link](https://wandb.ai/unagpal-columbia-university/hpml_spring_2025_pruning_quantization/workspace?)

+Wandb dashboard has quantized models in artifacts and all experiment results in the Workspace Media and Tables sections.

 ---